 When it comes to hot water, Stiebel Eltron has been a favourite brand amongst many of our customers here at Metropolitan Plumbing.
 This is likely due to the amazing range of systems that Stiebel Eltron has to offer.
-From 3 phase to single phase instantaneous hot water heaters and even including open vented compact and mains pressure compact storage systems, this company has it all.
+From 3 phase to single phase instantaneous hot water heaters.
+Open vented compact and mains pressure compact storage systems, this company has it all.
 Stiebel Eltron even offer heat pumps which utilize natural energy from the air to heat hot water.

 Stiebel Eltron are a German based corporation that have expanded over the years to supply hot water systems to over 120 countries around the world.
-Stiebel Eltron’s Australian ties are strong, with the daughter company Stiebel Eltron Australia created in 2011.
+Their Australian ties are strong, with the daughter company Stiebel Eltron Australia created in 2011.

 Here at Metropolitan Plumbing we only employ fully qualified plumbers with a minimum of five years’ experience in the industry.
 With so many different models to choose from, it is important to select the hot water unit best suited to your family’s needs.
-For this reason, our plumbers can provide you with a free, no obligation quotation via a site inspection along with advice as to which Stiebel Eltron hot water heater is best suited to your individual circumstance.
+For this reason, our plumbers can provide you with a free, no obligation quotation via a site inspection.
+In addition to advice as to which Stiebel Eltron hot water heater is best suited to your individual circumstance.

 Stiebel Eltron Hot Water Systems

-A Stiebel Eltron 3 phase instantaneous water heater ensures that heat loss due to storage is eliminated, and also facilitate conservation of space, making these systems ideal for smaller homes or units were area for hot water systems are scarce.
-One of the reasons that the Stiebel Eltron 3 phase instantaneous hot water heater is so compact and space-efficient is that many of these systems do not require a safe tray, flue or ventilation.
+A Stiebel Eltron 3 phase instantaneous water heater ensures that heat loss due to storage is eliminated.
+It also facilitates conservation of space, making these systems ideal for smaller homes or units were area for hot water systems are scarce.
+The 3 phase instantaneous hot water heater is so compact and space-efficient that they do not require a safe tray, flue or ventilation.
 As such, the areas in which this system can be installed are far more flexible than a storage style system.

 Single phase electric instantaneous hot water system